John Kettley: Radio

 Kettley used to work for the Met Office, and has previously presented weather for BBC Radio Five Live.
 Since October 2019, he has presented the weather forecasts during weekday breakfast on national rolling news radio station LBC News.
 On Tuesday 1 December 1998, he appeared on Radio Shuttleworth on Radio 4.
+He is now frequently heard presenting the weather forecasts on Boom Radio.

 Travel programmes

 He was a presenter on The Travel Show programme, from Thursday 18 June 1987, with Penny Junor, John Thirlwell and Matthew Collins.
 In May 1997, Kettley presented the Out and About walking programme.